-The following comments are from teachers who have worked, or are currently working, in Qatar.
-If you are a teacher and have some advice about Qatar, please share here.
+The following comments are from English teachers who have taught, or are currently teaching English in Qatar.

 There are also universities and language centers where you can teach.
 Qatar University is the local university started in 1972.
 There are also several American universities with branches here, one Canadian University that has a reputation for only hiring Canadians, as well as a famous Dutch university for hospitality.